-Karnataka By-Election Results 2019: BJP's Narayana Gowda scripts history, wins from KR Pete
+Karnataka By-Election Results 2019: BJP's opens maiden account in Vokkaliga bastion of Mandya

 New Delhi, Dec 09: The ruling BJP appeared headed for a splendid show, leading in 11 out of 15 Assembly constituencies that went for the bypolls on December five, as the counting was taken up on Monday.

 In KR Pete of Mandya district, BJP candidate Narayana Gowda has won, against Congress' B L Devaraj, who was ahead in the initial rounds sparking off big celebrations.
-This is Amit Shah-led party's first ever victory in the Vokkaliga bastion of Mandya district, dominated by Congress and JD(S) for decades.
-JD(S) leader HD Kumaraswamy had made emotional appeals for votes for his party, but that has not evidently worked.
-Gowda was a JD(S) MLA who switched loyalties to the BJP.
+This is Narendra Modi-led party's first-ever victory in the Vokkaliga bastion of Mandya district, dominated by Congress and JD(S) for decades.

-CM's son BY Vijayendra and Dy CM Dr CN Ashwathnarayan had led BJP's campaigning in the constituency.
+Gowda is one among the three disqualified JD(S) legislators who the BJP had fielded as its candidate in the bypolls.

+Taking special interest in ensuring BJP's victory in K R Pete under which his birth place Bookanakere comes, Chief Minister B S Yediyurappa had deputed his son B Y Vijayendra to oversee the election-related activities in the constituency.

+"It gives me an immense pleasure that Narayana Gowda has won from KR Pete.
+It is the same place where my village Bookanakere is located and where I was born, but we had never won the election.I congratulate him," Yediyurappa told reporters.

+Celebrating Gowda's victory, BJP state chief Nalin Kumar Kateel said, "In certain regions such as KR Pete and Chikkaballapura, BJP had never won the election.
+Mandya had been the JD(S) citadel, but today he (Narayana Gowda) has brought us victory from there".

-In the previous elections, the Congress had won in 12 of those 15 seats and the JDS of former Prime Minister H D Deve Gowda, the remaining three.
+In the previous elections, the Congress had won in 12 of those 15 seats and the JDS of former prime minister H D Deve Gowda, the remaining three.
 Trends available so far showed Congress leading in two (Shivajinagar and Hunsur), while JD(S) and an independent candidate were ahead in Yeshwanthpura and Hoskote constituencies respectively.

 Other BJP candidates who are leading are- Anand Singh (Vijayanagara), B C Patil (Hirekerur), Shrimant Patil (Kagwad), K Sudhakar (Chikkaballapura), Mahesh Kumthalli (Athani), Arun Kumar Guttur (Ranebennur), and Byrathi Basavaraj (K R Puram).